 Rose Vespa is the Executive Director of the CCBC and previously was Director of Library Services for the Mississauga Library System.
 Rose graduated from the University of Western Ontario with a Bachelor of Arts (Honours English and History) and a Master of Library and Information Services.
 In 2018 Rose completed her Master of Public Administration from the University of Liverpool.

 Emma Hunter is the CCBC’s Marketing and Communications Coordinator.
 She manages our social media, website, newsletter, book banks, marketing initiatives and our overall online presence.
 Emma majored in History (Honours) at Laurentian University and received a certificate in Publishing from Ryerson University.
 She has previously interned and worked at Book*hug Press, HarperCollins Canada and Harlequin.
 She loves children’s books, her cat Penny Lane, graphic novels, the X-Files, book design and exploring Toronto.
-Her favourite Canadian children’s books are The Gypsy Princess, Sidewalk Flowers, Anne of Green Gables and This One Summer.
+Her favourite Canadian children’s books are Virginia, Wolf, Sidewalk Flowers, Anne of Green Gables and This One Summer.
 You can find her online on Instagram and Twitter.

 Amanda Halfpenny is the Events and Program Coordinator.
 Amanda brings several years of experience in school libraries, bookselling and public libraries.
 She received her Bachelor of Arts in French Literature from Laval University and a Master of Library Science from McGill University.
 Amanda’s experience also includes the role of Library and Educational Sales and Marketing Representative at La Maison Anglaise Bookstore in Quebec City.
 As a school librarian in Toronto, she arranged virtual author visits at her schools for the Forest of Reading.
 Prior to the CCBC, she was an instructor at Seneca College in the English and Liberal Studies program.